So, why should you care about Image SEO in the first place?

 Now that you know the things that Google looks for while ranking images on search, let’s understand how to optimize individual factors we discussed above.
 What we intend to do is provide you with the best practices to follow while trying to optimize images for your website.

-Optimize ALT Text of Images: An alt text of your image must be the best description that you can give to people who are unable to see the image.
+- Optimize ALT Text of Images: An alt text of your image must be the best description that you can give to people who are unable to see the image.
 Slow loading time and disabled people who use screen readers can rely on the alt text of the image to understand the context.
 Most importantly, Google also uses the image alt text to understand the content and context of the image.
 The Alt attribute will also act as the anchor text if you are linking your image to another page or website.
 You must optimize the alt text using the right keywords.
 It is advisable to use words that provide context to the image within a web page for image Alt text.
 By doing so, you will help someone with a screen reader understand how a particular image fits into the content of a web page.
 The best way to come up with a fitting Alt text for any image is to think about how you’d describe the image to someone with a vision impairment and then generate a description.

 Now that you know the importance of images and the different ways to optimize them to improve the organic search traffic, start implementing them right away.